 Coercive Police Interrogations In The United States

 One factor that continues to attract the interest of lawyers and law enforcement authorities is coercive interrogation by the police and its influence on false confessions by innocent suspects.
 Concern about false confessions has reached the point where large police consultancies’ use of interrogation techniques has been discredited because they risk producing false confessions.
 According to the Innocence Project, which focuses on exonerating convicted felons, 31 percent of DNA exonerated cases resulted in false confessions.
-Moreover, between 1989 and 2016, and 63 percent of DNA exonerations involved murders.
+Moreover, between 1989 and 2016, and 63 percent of DNA exoneration involved murders.

 Police interrogators often use fraudulent techniques to obtain confessions from suspects.
 For example, it is legal for US police to lie about evidence, and coercive interrogation techniques can be used to submit a suspect to hours of verbal abuse, intimidation, and physically and emotionally distressing conditions, thereby leading the suspect to see a confession as his way out of the situation.